Connect with others who understand.

 Foot Psoriasis

 Psoriasis symptoms can develop anywhere on a person’s body, from the top of their head to the bottoms of their feet.
-Palmoplantar psoriasis is a form of plaque psoriasis that develops on the palms of the hands and soles of the feet.
-Foot psoriasis symptoms usually resemble psoriasis symptoms on other parts of the body, including the aforementioned plaques, scales, dryness, and discoloration.
+Palmoplantar psoriasis is a form of plaque psoriasis that can develop on the palms of the hands, the soles of the feet, and the skin between digits.
+Foot psoriasis symptoms usually resemble psoriasis symptoms on other parts of the body, including plaques, scales, dryness, and discoloration.

-In some cases of psoriasis, a person may develop pustules (fluid-filled sores resembling blisters), a symptom of pustular psoriasis.
-Foot psoriasis may also affect the toenails, causing thickness, rigidity, pitting, or lifting from the nail bed.
+In some cases of foot psoriasis, a person may develop pustules (fluid-filled sores resembling blisters) — this is referred to as pustular psoriasis.
+Foot psoriasis may also affect the toenails, causing the nail to appear thick, feel rigid, or lift from the nail bed.

 Does Psoriasis Cause Toe Peeling?